Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Introduction

 \subsection{Paper organization}

-After introducing notation and preliminary definitions in Sections~\ref{sec: preliminaries} and~\ref{sec: Projected Dynamical Systems}, we establish the existence of Krasovskii solutions to projected dynamical systems on $\bbR^n$ in Section~\ref{sec:exist}.
-In Section~\ref{sec:stab} we consider Krasovskii solutions of projected gradient systems on irregular domains and study their convergence and stability.
-Section~\ref{sec:equiv} establishes equivalence of Krasovskii and Carath\'eodory solutions under Clarke regularity.
-Furthermore, we point out the connection to related work and to continuous-time subgradient flows.
-In Section~\ref{sec:uniq}, we elaborate on the requirements for uniqueness.
-Finally, in Section~\ref{sec:mfd} we define projected dynamical systems on low-regularity Riemannian manifolds and establish the requirements on the differentiable structure that guarantee existence and uniqueness.
-Throughout the paper we illustrate our theoretical developments with insightful examples.
-Finally, Section~\ref{Sec: Conclusion} concisely summarizes our results in the form of Table~\ref{tab:summary} and concludes the paper.
-The appendix includes technical definitions and results that are used in proofs but are not required to understand the main results of the paper.
+After introducing notation and preliminary definitions in \cref{sec:preliminaries,sec:pds}, we establish the existence of Krasovskii solutions to projected dynamical systems on $\bbR^n$ in \cref{sec:exist}. \Cref{sec:equiv} establishes equivalence of Krasovskii and Carath\'eodory solutions under Clarke regularity and we point out the connection to related work.
+In \cref{sec:uniq}, we elaborate on the requirements for uniqueness and in \cref{sec:mfd} we define projected dynamical systems on low-regularity Riemannian manifolds and establish the requirements on the differentiable structure that guarantee existence and uniqueness.
+As an illustration of optimization applications, in \cref{sec:stab} we consider Krasovskii solutions of projected gradient systems on irregular domains, we study their convergence and stability and revisit the connection to subgradient flows.
+Throughout the paper, we illustrate our theoretical developments with insightful examples.
+Finally, \cref{sec:conclusion} concisely summarizes our results in the form of \cref{tab:summary} and concludes the paper.
+The appendix includes technical definitions and results that are used in proofs but are not required to understand the main results of the paper. \unless\ifARXIV Some lengthy algebraic manipulations and technical, though standard, proofs are only available online, in the extended version of this paper~\cite{hauswirthProjectedDynamicalSystems2018a}. \fi